swang8/virtualenv_quickstart/README.md

 Find where the shell script was installed to

     find / -name "*virtualenvwrapper.sh" 2> /dev/null

 Source that file in your `~/.bashrc` or `~/.bash_profile` (assumed location here was `/usr/local/bin/virtualenvwrapper.sh` but your location may vary):

     source /usr/local/bin/virtualenvwrapper.sh

 Restart your terminal.

 You're done!

 ## example usage

-    mkvirtualenv proj1  # make a new virtual environment to sandbox python packages pip install -r requirements.txt  # install all packages in requirements.txt to the proj1 environemnt mkvirtualenv proj2  # make another virtual environment and switch to it pip install -r other_requirements.txt  # install all packages in requirements.txt to the proj2 environemnt pip install some_package  # install some_package to the proj2 virtual environment workon proj1  # use packages associated with proj1 rmvirtualenv proj2  # remove the proj2 virtual environment (and all packages installed in it) deactivate  # use only globally installed packages sudo pip install some_package  # globally install this package (not recommended, note 'sudo' is required)
+    # take a look at your globally installed python packages
+    pip freeze

+    # make a new virtual environment to sandbox python packages
+    mkvirtualenv proj1

+    # now look at your python packages available
+    pip freeze

+    # install all packages in requirements.txt to the proj1 env
+    pip install -r requirements.txt

+    # make another virtual environment and switch to it
+    mkvirtualenv proj2

+    # install all packages in requirements.txt to the proj2 env
+    pip install -r other_requirements.txt

+    # install some_package to the proj2 virtual environment
+    pip install some_package

+    # use packages associated with proj1
+    workon proj1

+    # remove the proj2 virtual environment (and all packages installed in it)
+    rmvirtualenv proj2

+    # use only globally installed packages
+    deactivate

+    # globally install this package (not recommended, note 'sudo' is required)
+    sudo pip install some_package

-## python3
+## Specify Python binary

-By default, python2 is used.
-To use python3:

-    mkvirtualenv py3proj --python=python3
+    mkvirtualenv proj --python=python3
+    mkvirtualenv proj --python=python3.4
+    mkvirtualenv proj --python=python3.6
+    mkvirtualenv proj --python=python2
+    mkvirtualenv proj --python=<some other binary>

 ## other options